Section 3.3: Elements of Crimes

 In criminal law, causation refers to the relationship between a person’s behavior and a negative outcome.
 Some crimes, such as murder, require a prohibited outcome.
 There is no murder if no one has died (although there may be an attempt).
 In crimes that require such a prohibited harm, the actus reus must have caused that harm.

-Actual Possession, Actus Reus, Causation, Concurrence, Constructive Possession, Elements (of crimes), Harm, Knowingly, Malice Aforethought, Model Penal Code, Negligently, Omission, Possession, Purposely, Recklessly
+Actual Possession, Actus Reus, Causation, Concurrence, Constructive Possession, Element (of crimes), Harm, Knowingly, Malice Aforethought, Model Penal Code, Negligence, Omission, Possession, Purposely, Recklessly

 This work is licensed under an Open Educational Resource-Quality Master Source (OER-QMS) License.